| Influencing

 group presents a written report that is shared with the

+large group.
 4. Planning.
 The group in

 session serves as the International Bible School Committee.